Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Source: IATA's COVID-19 outlook.

 This will obviously hurt airlines.
 It will also mean that airlines will have to shrink their fleets.
-Because flying partially empty planes is (absent price hikes) not a profitable proposition due to the costs involved with operating a plane.
+Because flying partially empty planes are (absent price hikes) not a profitable proposition due to the costs involved with operating a plane.
 The chart below shows how few airlines can survive on a hypothetical load factor of 62%.

 Source: IATA May 5 cost of air travel analysis.